Joshua Wander: Early life and education

 Wander graduated from a rabbinical college in Israel with a Bachelor of Talmudic Law and subsequently earned a Masters in Public and International Affairs from the University of Pittsburgh Graduate School of Public and International Affairs.
 Wander studied at Ner Yisrael in Baltimore and the Mirrer Yeshiva in Jerusalem.

 Wander served as an IDF commander in Lebanon and officer in the auxiliary US Air Force.
-Wander also served in IDF reserves in the National Emergency Management Authority.
+Wander served in the Israel Defense Forces and later in the IDF reserves, including service connected to emergency management roles.

 Career

 Wander served as an advisor in the Knesset and also worked for the Jerusalem Post.